 Northampton Guildhall wedding photography

 ( I have a theory.
 The Sun often waits until everyone has gone into the tipi/marquee/dining room before peeping out from behind the clouds.
 It happens so often at weddings!
 People head to the meal, the weather improves.
-It did on Saturday, but it stayed for seconds before giving up and hiding behind the cloud cover again ).
+It did on Saturday, but then it only stayed for a few seconds before giving up and hiding behind the cloud cover again ).

-It was then time for the dancing.
-No first dance as such, but a ceilidh, starting with a Macedonian wedding dance (so I’m told).
-Only one way to shoot these, stick on an ultra wide lens and let everyone dance around you, as they get closer and closer and closer….
+It was then time for dancing.
+No first dance as such, but a ceilidh, starting with a Macedonian wedding dance (so I'm told).
+Only one way to shoot these, stick on an ultra wide lens and let everyone dance around you, as they get closer and closer and closer...